lockwo/quantum_computation/README.md

 # Quantum Computation

 I will be implementing a variety of quantum algorithms in this repository.
-I will start off with simple well established ones as I learn about the process, then I will experiment with some new ones.
 This repository uses Cirq and Tensorflow Quantum.
-Arbitrary contains a somewhat interesting attempt to train a neural network to efficently generate arbitrary quantum states, i.e. encode classical data as the probabilities of measurements of states, unlocking the optimal 2^N possibilities of qubits.
+I will be making videos on each of these when I find the time, and when I do the link will be here:

 # Implemented Algorithms

+## Research

+Misc. code, may or may not run, definitely won't work.
+Just ideas and scraps that I figured I'd save.

-## Research:
+## Quantum Teleportation

-This is work I have conducted investigating different aspects of quantum machine learning/applying machine learning to quantum computing.
-Two files included are q_reinforce and q_a2c, which are the quantum variational circuit versions of the named algorithms.
+The quantum teleportation algorithm is a technique to transport a quantum state.
+If Alice and Bob have each have 1 qubit and they are entangled (in this case we consider them to be in a Bell state) then Alice can interact with her qubit and a message qubit and once she measures her qubit and sends some classical information to Bob, Bob knows the state of his qubit.
+Because common quantum simulations programs, including cirq, do not allow for operations after measurement the teleportation aspect is kind of lost.
+Nonetheless, the principle remains.

 ## Deutsch–Jozsa Algorithm